Bharat Electronics: History

 In addition, new products and technologies including software defined radios, next generation bulk encryptor and high data tactical radio were also on show.
 Airborne products displayed included radar finger printing system, data link, digital flight control computer and identification friend or foe.
 Also on display were the complete range of optoelectronic equipment, including night vision devices, digital handheld compass and an advanced land navigation system.

 BEL is the lead integrator of Akash, the Indian-made guided missile air defence weapon system.
-Another major system is weapon locating radar, the state-of-the-art passive, phased array radar which has undergone successful user trials by the Indian defence forces.
+Another major system is the Swathi Weapon Locating Radar, a state-of-the-art passive, phased array radar which has been delivered to the Indian Army.